 Over the past year and a half, the world has changed at an unprecedented rate.
 While companies were faced with incomparable challenges, enormous opportunities for development and innovation also emerged.

 As our lives slip back into our usual routines, we must embrace a new perspective of how we move forward in the “new normal.”
-The world of finance & accounting was catapulted into a remote environment necessitating a cultural and digital transformation.
+The world of finance and accounting was catapulted into a remote environment, necessitating a cultural and digital transformation.
 Employees across the globe are re-evaluating their work-life balance while leaders must continue meeting financial goals.

-To explore the issues surrounding these and other challenges partners face in this new era, we are hosting a discussion with industry leaders: “5 Strategies for Accounting Partners to Consider in The New Global Business Environment” on Thursday, July 15th at 12 Noon, EST.
+To explore the issues surrounding these and other challenges partners face in this new era, we are hosting a discussion with industry leaders: “5 Strategies for Accounting Partners to Consider in The New Global Business Environment” on Thursday, July 15th at 9:00 am EDT.

 If you are a finance leader, we encourage you to register now and join in the discussion.
 As a precursor to the webinar, we have gathered some thoughts on succeeding in the modern world of hybrid work.